Khalidi-Siam/Khalidi-Siam/README.md

 ### 👨‍💻 About Me

 I'm **M.K.
-Khalidi Siam**, a passionate Computer Science student and Full-Stack Web Developer from Dhaka, Bangladesh.
-Currently pursuing my BSc in Computer Science and Engineering at BRAC University (expected graduation: October 2025), I have experience in **MERN stack** and **Django** development.
+Khalidi Siam**, a passionate Computer Science student from Dhaka, Bangladesh.
+I've completed my BSc in Computer Science and Engineering from BRAC University.
+I have gained hands on experience in **MERN stack** and **Django** through real-world projects.

 ### 🔭 Current Focus
 - 🧠 **Learning**: Neural Networks, Deep Learning, LLM efficiency